nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 1. Ensure that you have Java 11 or above installed.
-2. Download the latest version of `BrokeMan` from [here](http://link.to/duke).
+2. Download the latest version of `BrokeMan` from [here](https://github.com/AY2223S2-CS2113-F13-2/tp/releases/tag/v2.0).
 3. Copy the file to the folder you want to use as the home folder for your BrokeMan.
-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar brokeman.jar` command to run the application.
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar F13-2_v2.0.jar` command to run the application.

     A welcoming message should appear.
 5. Type the command in the command box and press Enter to execute it.
-   Some example commands you can try:
-6. Refer to the Features below for details of each command.
+Refer to the Features below for details of each command.

 ---